 History of Ohnward Bancshares, Inc

 Ohnward Bancshares, Inc. was formed in 1967 by John W. Fagerland and Edward L. Tubbs.
 John and Ed had personally purchased controlling interest in Maquoketa State Bank in 1966.
 A year later, for tax reasons, they formed a bank holding company and transferred their stock ownership of MSB into the new company.

 "They selected the unusual spelling of “Ohnward” by combining the latter portions of each of their first names.
 Through the years, Ohnward has grown, but it has always maintained its local ownership and operation.
 The principal shareholders are members of the Tubbs and Fagerland families and participants of the Ohnward Bancshares, Inc. Employee Stock Ownership Plan."

-Ohnward Bancshares, Inc. has total assets of $1.1 Billion, a capital of $150 Million and employs over 260 full and part time employees.
-Ohnward is locally owned by shareholders living primarily in Jackson, Clinton, Scott, Jones and Linn Counties.
+Ohnward Bancshares, Inc., has assets of $1.1 Billion, capital of $150 Million and employs over 260 full and part time employees.
+Ohnward is locally owned by shareholders living primarily in Jackson, Clinton, Scott, Jones, and Linn Counties.
 Bank management’s focus continues to be helping clients and communities grow and prosper.
 The banks and ancillary businesses have a strong record of community and economic development, and educational and cultural support within the markets they serve.